axibase/atsd-use-cases/python-budget/README.md

 As a result of this transformation, the annual budget of the U.S. government is estimated to be positive `$14.68` million, an accomplishment that was last reported in 2001.

-This article illustrates how the declarative graphics library in ATSD can be utilized to perform ad-hoc data transformations such as the removal of special items using a simple [`replace-value`](https://axibase.com/products/axibase-time-series-database/visualization/widgets/configuring-the-widgets/) setting.
-Additionally, a third series is shown where the one-time `$250` billion addition remains, but the phantom `$750` billion is removed.
+This article illustrates how SQL and the declarative graphics library in ATSD can be utilized to perform ad-hoc data transformations such as the removal of special items.

 The original data and new data are shown together.
 The range of conclusions one can draw from these three series are vastly different.